 As you may know, the iPhone 7 was revolutionary because of its headphones.
 With the iPhone 7, Apple removed the 3.5 mm connector.
 Instead, it introduced the Lighting connector for headphones.
 Included with the iPhone 7 was the EarPods.

 However, when AirPods came out, everyone forgot about the EarPods.
 AirPods can be connected with any Bluetooth device, so, users of older iPhone models quickly switched to AirPods.

 That doesn’t mean that everyone prefers AirPods.
 There are iPhone 7 users that still want the original EarPods.
 However, quite some time has passed since the iPhone 7 came out, not everyone kept their EarPods alive.

 So, let’s see how much do EarPods with a Lightning connector cost now, for those that want to buy them.

-Now, the EarPods with Lighting connector cost around 20-30 dollars.
+Now, the EarPods with Lighting connector are relatively cheap now.
 It depends on where you’ll be buying them from.
-Apple, officially, sells them for 28-30 dollars.
+At the time of writing, Apple, officially, sells them for 28-30 dollars.
 However, you can find cheaper ones on Amazon, just make sure they are what you’re looking for.